coryodaniel/talks/beam-n-k8s/slides/presentation.md

 # VPA: recommendations

+^ Here is an example recommendation.
+You would see this under the status of your VPA.

-^ This is an example recommendation.
-If VPA had modified resources, it will put an annotation on your pod with a description of the changes.
+^ If VPA had modified resources, it will put an annotation on your pod with a description of the changes.

 ```yaml
 recommendation: